2020 Annual Auto Fraud Report

 Every January, Point Predictive’s Chief Fraud Strategy Officer, Frank McKenna, assembles his team to start the annual fraud report.
-They pore over our unique lender-contributed Consortium data to analyze trends and shifts in loan application fraud and misrepresentation.
+They pore over our unique lender-contributed data repository to analyze trends and shifts in loan application fraud and misrepresentation.
 And every year, new insights emerge.
 Accordingly, this year’s edition did not disappoint.

 Download Your Copy of the 2020 Annual Auto Fraud Report Now

 Synthetic Identity Fraudsters Continue to Become More Sophisticated

 Some fraudsters engage in synthetic identity fraud.
 They study and test the loan originations process to discover policy gaps and exploits.
 When they discover an exploit that works, they go all-in on those techniques until those gaps are filled.
 Once their tactics stop working, they simply find the next exploit.
-Evidence of this approach is clear from the methods of Social Security Number SSN manipulation that we observed in Consortium data.
+Evidence of this approach is clear from the methods of Social Security Number SSN manipulation that we observed our proprietary repository data.

 Sale Price Discrepancies Imply Shenanigans with Down Payments